 Top 15 Cattle Breeds for your Farm

-But before selecting a breed of cattle for your farm, remember to develop goals for your farm and have a plan.
-The more you do your homework and research, check out breed association sites, talk to neighbors about the breeds they raise, the better informed you'll be and by taking the extra steps to gather all the information you can, the better, more informed decision you'll make.
+But before choosing from the varied different breeds of cows for your farm, remember to develop goals for your farm and have a plan.
+The more you do your homework and research, check out breed association sites, talk to neighbors about the breeds of cattle they raise, the better informed you'll be and by taking the extra steps to gather all the information you can, the better, more informed decision you'll make.

-There are a lot of details to consider in this process.
+There are a lot of details and breeds of cattle to consider in this process.
 What we're going to cover here is mostly about breed information, but here are some of the other key factors to know (and research) when choosing between cattle breeds.

 Are you raising cattle for beef or dairy?

 Revenue & profit goals